-Most sex offenders who are released to supervision are required to contact law enforcement in a specified number of days and to provide certain information (e.g., name, crime, residence) following persons and agencies: persons living within a designated distance of their residence, designated newspapers in the parish of residence, the superintendent of the school board district in which they live, and their landlords.
+Most sex offenders who are released to supervision are required to contact law enforcement in a specified number of days and to provide certain information (e.g., name, crime, residence)

+following persons and agencies: persons living within a designated distance of their residence, designated newspapers in the parish of residence, the superintendent of the school board district in which they live, and their landlords.
 There are various other requirements depending on the age of the victim if the victim was a juvenile at the time of the crime.

-- Information about sex offenders under supervision in Louisiana is available at www.lasocpr.lsp.org.
-Contact the Division of Probation and Parole or area law enforcement if a sex offender who should be registered does not show there.
-Failure to register is a crime in itself. - Sex offenders can be ordered by the Parole Board to make restitution to victims who require counseling as a result of their victimization.
+- C Information about sex offenders under supervision in Louisiana is available at Isp.org/community-outreach/sex-offender-registry/ Contact the Division of Probation and Parole or area law enforcement if a sex offender who should be registered does not show there.
+Failure to register is a crime in itself. - C Sex offenders can be ordered by the Committee on Parole to make restitution to victims who require counseling as a result of their victimization. - C Sex offenders are not legally allowed to have contact with their victims per LA Revised Statute 14:91.9.